mattvenn/turtleprize/lesson-1.md

 Now ask for a volunteer robot and a volunteer programmer to see how well they complete the course.
 Force the robot to follow the programmer's instructions exactly.

-## Draw your initial - 25 minutes
+## Draw your initial : 25 minutes

 Explain that we'll now write a sequence of codes using a computer programming language called Python.
 The codes will make a simple picture.

-Talk through the first turtle program:
+Talk through the first turtle program.
+The numbers on the left are line numbers in the file and match those in the handout.

 ~~~ { .python .numberLines }
 from turtle import *